Shuri (character)

 Black Panther / Aja-Adanna (Princess Shuri) is a superheroine appearing in American comic books published by Marvel Comics.
 Created by writer Reginald Hudlin and artist John Romita Jr., the character first appeared in Black Panther vol. 4 #2 (May 2005).
 Shuri is the princess of the fictional African nation of Wakanda.
 She is the daughter of T'Chaka and younger sister of T'Challa, who is the king of Wakanda and the Black Panther, an earned title and rank given to the paramount chief of the nation.

-As T'Challa recovers from battle wounds, Shuri is tested and found suitable for the role of Black Panther.
+In a 2009 story line, T'Challa is injured, and Shuri is tested and found suitable for the role of Black Panther.
 She possesses all the enhanced abilities given to the Black Panther via an ancient Wakandan ritual, is a skilled martial artist, allowed access to extensive advanced technologies and wealth, and uses learned transmorphic capabilities.

-Letitia Wright portrays the character in the Marvel Cinematic Universe films Black Panther (2018), Avengers: Infinity War (2018), Avengers: Endgame (2019), and Black Panther: Wakanda Forever (2022), starring in the latter film as the new Black Panther due to the death of T'Challa's actor Chadwick Boseman.
+Letitia Wright portrays the character in the Marvel Cinematic Universe films Black Panther (2018), Avengers: Infinity War (2018), Avengers: Endgame (2019), Black Panther: Wakanda Forever (2022) and the upcoming Avengers: Doomsday (2026) starring in the latter film as the new Black Panther due to the death of T'Challa's actor Chadwick Boseman.
 Additionally, Ozioma Akagha voices two younger alternate timeline versions of the character in the Disney+ MCU animated series What If...?

 Publication history

-In Marvel Mangaverse, a manga-like universe, T'Challa had a younger sister named T'Channa, the character was introduced in Marvel Mangaverse #3 (June 2002) and was created by Ben Dunn, Unlike her counterpart in the mainstream Marvel Universe, T'Channa is a villain and becomes a successor to Doctor Doom.
+In Marvel Mangaverse, a manga-like universe, T'Challa had a younger sister named T'Channa.
+This character, created by Ben Dunn, was introduced in Marvel Mangaverse #3 (June 2002).
+Unlike her counterpart in the mainstream Marvel Universe, T'Channa is a villain and becomes a successor to Doctor Doom.